 You’ll be prompted to home your machine.
-Press the “Start Homing” button.
+Press the Start Homing button.

 The end mill will slowly descend until it encounters the spoilboard.
-When it touches the spoilboard it will briefly pause, then retract upwards.
+Once it touches the spoilboard, it'll briefly pause, then retract upwards.
 This act of touching-off on the spoilboard lets the software know where the end mill’s tip is located in space.
-You are now ready to load your material.

-It’s always a good idea to use digital calipers to measure the thickness (Z-axis) of your PCB Blank.
-Sometimes a board can be a little thicker than normal, and it’s important to enter this value into the Material Thickness (z) field of the software.
+It’s always a good idea to use a digital caliper to measure the thickness (Z-axis) of your PCB blank.
+Sometimes a board can be a little thicker than normal, and it’s important to enter this value into the Material Thickness (Z) field of the software.

 Now we’re ready to load the overdrive pedal.brd file into the software.
-Click the “Open File” button and select your brd file from its saved location.
+Click the Open File button and select your .brd file from its saved location.

 Step 2: Look at the software preview and mill the board.

 However, in the instance of the .brd file we’re milling here, as you can see in the image below, the board is free of any red markings and warnings.
 Because we see no red warnings, we know that the end mill we've chosen is small enough to successfully mill the board.
-This means we are ready to mill our board.
+This means we're ready to mill our board.

-Move the “Parts to Mill” slider to the “bottom” setting and select your 1/32" flat end mill.
-You can click on the “Traces”, “Holes”, and “Outline” to get an idea of exactly what the machine is going to mill.
+Move the Parts to Mill slider to the “bottom” setting and select your 1/32" flat end mill.
+You can click on the Traces, Holes, and Outline to get an idea of exactly what the machine is going to mill.

-Now that our end mill is installed, our material is attached to the spoilboard, and our .brd file is set up in the software, we are ready to mill the board.
-We have only one file loaded, so we can either click the “Start Milling” button or the “Mill All Visible” button; they will both do the same thing and cut our file.
+Now that our end mill is installed, our material is attached to the spoilboard, and our .brd file is set up in the software, we're ready to mill the board.
+We have only one file loaded, so we can click either the Start Milling button or the Mill All Visible button; in this instance they both do the same thing and cut our file.

-Click the “Mill All Visible” button and stay by your milling machine while it completes the job!
+Always stay by your milling machine while it completes the job!

 You now have a circuit board that’s ready to be populated with components!